Skip to content

 Still stuck?

-• Check the server’s audit log under Settings → Audit Log for the bootstrap attempt — server-side error messages are richer than what the script can surface to a piped curl.
+• Check the server’s audit log under Settings → Audit Log for the enrollment attempt — server-side error messages are richer than what the script can surface to a piped curl.

-• Open the relevant journal: journalctl -u alloy -f (or -u otelcol-contrib) for the collector runtime, journalctl -u linkmesh-agent -f for the management client.
+• Open the relevant journal: journalctl -u alloy -f (or -u otelcol-contrib) for the collector runtime, journalctl -u linkmesh-agent -f for the onboarding agent.